atmospheric-water-vapor-modelling/AITDModel/README.md

 To use this software, see the 'app.m' file firstly.

-If you have any questions, contact with xiangyang.song@polimi.it please.
+If you have any questions, contact with xiangyang.song@mail.polimi.it please.